Engineering-Research-and-Development/true-connector/doc/component-overview.md

 ### Component overview <a href="#componentoverview" id="componentoverview"></a>

-TRUEConnector is build using Java11, and use following libraries:
+TRUE Connector is build using Java11, and use following libraries:

 | Component                                                                                                                         | Version        |
 | --------------------------------------------------------------------------------------------------------------------------------- | -------------- |